The poor man and the oppressor have this in common: the LORD gives light to the eyes of both.

 Translation: poor, oppressor

-The Hebrew word for poor, רָשׁ (rāš, pronounced “rash”), is usually used in the literal sense of financially poor.
+The Hebrew word for poor, רָשׁ (rāš, pronounced “rash”), is usually used in the literal sense of financially deprived.
 Contrast this word with other words for “poor” by checking the Keywords section of this website.

 Types of Poverty